-The proposed development reduces TSS generation through the proposed rain garden and porous pavement, consistent with the policy.
+The proposed development reduces TSS generation through the proposed bioswale and porous pavement, consistent with the policy.
+Documentation has been provided in Appendix C supporting removal efficiency for the proposed BMPs.

-The project has been designed to remove 80% or more of the average annual load of TSS.
+The project has been designed to remove 90% of the average annual load of TSS.
 The stormwater BMPs have been sized to capture the prescribed water quality volume and are designed according to the specific performance criteria outlined in the Massachusetts Stormwater Management Manual.